 While it is absolutely normal to feel lonely sometimes, you should be conscious that a chronic feeling of isolation can point to mental health issues.
 The most common problems that can arise from chronic loneliness include depression and sleep issues.

 This doesn’t mean that you should give up hope, however.
 Often, talking through your feelings with a family member or close friend can help.
-You can also consider going to a therapist if you don’t want to open up to someone who you have a personal relationship with.
+You can also consider going to a psychologist if you don’t want to open up to someone who you have a personal relationship with.

 Take Concrete Steps to Feel Better